rinfo/rdl/manage/README.txt

 A script is provided to enable the running of certain diagnostic and maintenance tools which are bundled with the deployed web applications.

-These can be run on any deploy target server.
+These can be run on any deployed target server.

 Regenerate The ElasticSearch Index
 ------------------------------------------------------------------------